-Do not plug a telephone cable into the network (LAN) port on the display/LAN adapter.
+Do not plug a telephone cable into the network (LAN) port on your computer.

 If the network (LAN) port is connected to one of the telephone lines mentioned below, high electric current to the port may cause damage, overheating, or fire.